 Who should consider group travel insurance?

-Here are the types of travellers who should consider this type of cover:
+Here are some types of travellers who might consider this type of cover:

 - Students travelling for a class trip

 - Professionals embarking on a business trip

 - Members of a wedding party travelling overseas

 Basically, if you’re travelling in a group of three or more adults and plan to follow the same itinerary, it’s worth taking a closer look at this product.